Debanking: United Kingdom

-Following the Nigel Farage Coutts bank scandal in 2023, in which Coutts & Co. removed politician and broadcaster Nigel Farage as a client, the UK Government launched an investigation of de-banking practices within the UK banking industry.
+Following the Nigel Farage Coutts bank scandal in 2023, in which Coutts & Co. removed the politician as a client, the UK government launched an investigation of debanking practices within the country's banking industry.
 The Financial Conduct Authority reported that banks in the UK were closing nearly one thousand accounts daily, with just over 343,000 closed in 2022, compared to about 45,000 in 2017.

 In September 2023, the FCA announced that it had found that banks had not been closing customers' accounts for political reasons.
-There had been four accounts that the FCA investigated for potentially having been closed for political reasons, but it found that the reason had actually been for the way the individuals had behaved towards the staff of the respective banks.
-Nigel Farage dubbed the outcome 'farcical'.
+There had been four accounts that the FCA investigated for potentially having been closed for political reasons, but it found that the reason had actually been the way the individuals had behaved towards the staff of the respective banks.
+Farage dubbed the outcome 'farcical'.

-Accusations of disproportionate de-banking of British Muslims have also resulted in calls for political scrutiny.
+Accusations of disproportionate debanking of British Muslims have also resulted in calls for political scrutiny.
 The British Nigerian community has been reportedly affected as well.
 Poole-born Alexandra Tolstoy suspected that her account might have been closed by NatWest due to her Russian name.
 Baz Melia MBE accused NatWest of destroying his business by closing his and his family's accounts, which he suspected had happened because of a connection with a Saudi-based business partner.
-Examples of companies being de-banked for trading with Ukraine were reported by British Ukrainian business groups.
+Examples of companies being debanked for trading with Ukraine have been reported by British Ukrainian business groups.